If you spray tan feels sticky for more then 10-15 minutes after a spray tan application, review the following

 See some great exfoliation tips HERE

 Correct Blend Type: Do you live in a humid location?
 Humidity WILL affect product feel and absorption into the skin.
 Change solution to a faster drying formula if needed during humid months.
 Consider Rapid Tan, TanFastic, Tan Envy – all are Quick Dry Blends.
 A moisturizing or thicker blend, can make skin feel stickier in humid locations.

 Installing a room sized dehumidifier unit in the spray room (near the client spray area) can help cut room humidity.
 Spray clients in the less humid time of day if possible

-Powdering: After the solution is dry to touch, on skin surface, (air dry with a fan or blow dryer for 5-15 minutes as needed) Dust skin lightly with Body or Baby powder, especially body fold areas.
+Powdering: After the solution is dry to touch, on skin surface, (air dry with a fan or blow dryer for 5-15 minutes as needed) Dust skin lightly with a Finishing Powder made for Spray Tanning, a Body or Baby powder, especially body fold areas.
 Use a large cosmetic powder brush. (keep a few on hand that you can clean and sterilize, so each client receives a fresh, dry, clean, brush) or a Powder Blower Bottle.

 Client can apply more powder at home, especially before bed, if needed.
 Many people find they feel especially “sticky” while sleeping, this powder step before bed, can make them feel much more comfortable.

 Shower Early: Client can shower at 6-8 hours post tan, if they feel sticky. (rather than leaving product on overnight)